Main section

 Standard setups: no action required

-If you operate public web servers using SwissSign TLS certificates and rely on the default chain behaviour of browsers and modern TLS libraries, you do not need to do anything.
+If you operate public web servers using SwissSign TLS certificates, you do not need to do anything.
 Chrome, Edge and Firefox already trust the 2022 root, so validation will continue to succeed.
 End users will not see any warnings or errors; the only technical difference is that the number of valid paths drops from two (one ending in Gold G2, one in the 2022 root) to one.

 Non-standard setups: check your configuration